Who's Who In Joe Biden's Cabinet — So Far

-A clear pattern has emerged in Biden’s decision-making process: He selects career officials and recognized experts whom he already trusts, including many former Obama-administration officials, without too many marquee names on the lineup.
-One possible reason his choices are so judicious is because he realizes that no matter how experienced and non-scandalous they are, each candidate is still facing a polarized Senate-confirmation process, particularly if Republicans retain control of the chamber.
+A clear pattern has emerged in Biden’s decision-making process: He selects career officials and recognised experts whom he already trusts, including many former Obama-administration officials, without too many marquee names on the lineup.
+One possible reason his choices are so judicious is because he realises that no matter how experienced and non-scandalous they are, each candidate is still facing a polarised Senate-confirmation process, particularly if Republicans retain control of the chamber.
 (In the words of an anonymous operative speaking to New York magazine, many Republicans are “vindictive assholes” who are “out for blood” when it comes to Biden’s picks.)

 Advertisement